AvaLilac/for-android/README.md

 ## Description

+To Clarify.
+I Forked this repo to look at the code. there will not in this point in time be changes made to code as there is already a existing "better" Version made by 0simp

 The codebase includes the app itself, as well as an internal library for interacting with the Stoat API.
 The app is written in Kotlin, and wholly uses [Jetpack Compose](https://developer.android.com/jetpack/compose).